King County Eviction Prevention and Rent Assistance Program

 The King County Eviction Prevention and Rent Assistance Program (EPRAP) helps residents behind in rent and utility payments due to COVID-19 hardships.

-King County is no longer accepting new applications for rent assistance after February 28, 2022.
+King County is not accepting new applications for rent assistance.

-Please call 211 to connect to agencies throughout King County that may still have rent assistance resources available.
+Please call 211 to connect to agencies throughout King Count that may still have rent assistance resources available.

 Eviction-related Legal Assistance